AlexsLemonade/RNA-Seq-Exercises/docker-load.md

 ![Ready](screenshots/ready_command.png)

 8. Click `Enter`.
 You should receive an indication that you are successfully set up.
-Keep this screen handy for the instructors and helpers as they come around to check.
+Keep this indicator handy for the instructors and helpers as they come around to check.

 ### If Kitematic doesn't work: